DobbiKov/sci-trans-git/reports/report3_test_aristote.md

 ## Tests
 The prompt that is given to the models before each request is given in the [prompt](#prompt) section

+Note: even though it is not related to the report, but the `gemma-3-27b` results are added as well.

 #### cell 1

 ```py